karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

 See "man sudo_root" for details.
 ```

-Notice that we are now at a NEW bash prompt: **ubuntu@ip-172-31-25-201:~$**
+Notice that we are now at a NEW bash prompt that looks something like **ubuntu@ip-172-31-25-201:~$**

 ## Install and Configure Docker
 ### These steps are done in git bash:
-** - Note: Generally piping straight into `sh` is bad practice security-wise, especially if we do not know or trust the shell script.
-In this case, I trust docker and am willing to use this shortcut, but you should decide for yourself whether you want to do this or find another more secure way to run the docker script.**
+ - **Note: Generally piping straight into `sh` as I do below is bad practice security-wise, especially if you do not know or trust the shell script.
+In this case, I trust Docker and am willing to use this shortcut, but you should decide for yourself whether you want to do this or find another more secure way to run the Docker script.**

 1. Run the Docker shell script to **install the docker engine**:
 ```
 curl -sSL https://get.docker.com | sh
 ```

- - `https://get.docker.com` is a shell script
+ - The contents o `https://get.docker.com` is a shell script
  - The shell script is piped ("`|`") into the `sh`(ell) program so it will be run immediately
-  - Before running the `curl` command we can view the contents of `get.docker.com` to confirm that it is a shell script by opening the URL in a browser
+  - Before running the `curl` command you can view the contents of `get.docker.com` to confirm that it is a shell script.
+Do this by simply opening the URL in a browser
   - Its first line, `#!/bin/sh` (hash bang, `#!`, pronounced "shebang"), confirms it is a shell script

-2) Add our ubuntu server on the AWS EC2 machine to the docker user group
+2. Add your Ubuntu server on the AWS EC2 machine to the Docker user group
 ```
 sudo usermod -aG docker ubuntu
 ```

-3) Disconnect from ubuntu:
+3. Disconnect from ubuntu:
 ```
 Press "Ctrl-D" or type "exit"
 ```

-4) Reconnect:
+4. Reconnect:
 ```
 ssh ubuntu@18.188.45.167
 ```
+ - Disconnecting and reconnecting forces the changes you made to take effect.

-5) Launch `tmux`.
+5. Launch `tmux`.
  - `tmux` stands for "terminal multiplexer."
 It is a more stable shell than sh.
-In general we won't need to use tmux, but here we used it because we were proceeding slowly and sometimes sh dies silently when left sitting too long.
+In general you won't need to use `tmux`, but here you use it because sometimes `sh` dies silently when left sitting too long.
 ```
 tmux
 ```

-6) Have Docker **pull jupyter** image from the docker hub.
+6. Have Docker **pull jupyter** image from the Docker Hub.
- - Jupyter staff maintain jupyter images to be used with each flavor of docker (Linux, MacOS, etc.).
+ - Jupyter staff maintain jupyter images on Docker Hub for each flavor of Docker (Linux, MacOS, etc.).
- - The jupyter staff also maintain several versions of the jupyter image.
-We are installing the **datascience-notebook image**, a fairly hefty version, but there are others with fewer features (no numpy/pandas/scipy, etc.) and a few that include even more features (tensorflow, pyspark).
+ - The Jupyter staff also maintain several versions of the Jupyter image.
+Here you will install the **datascience-notebook image**, a fairly hefty version, but there are others with fewer features (no numpy/pandas/scipy, etc.) and a few that include even more features (tensorflow, pyspark).
 ```
 docker pull jupyter/datascience-notebook
 ```

-7) Run the jupyter/datascience-notebook image to install and configure it:
+7. Run the jupyter/datascience-notebook image to install and configure it:
 ```
 docker run -d \
 -p 443:8888 \